iv-org/documentation/Installation.md

 After installation take a look at the [Post-install steps](#post-install-configuration).

+### Note on blocking bots

+Allowing bots that excessively crawl (Semrush, webmeup, etc.) will lead your instance to get blocked very fast.
+While not required, it is a good idea to consider using bot blocking software such as [Nginx Bad Bot Blocker](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker).

 ## Automated installation

 [Invidious-Updater](https://github.com/tmiland/Invidious-Updater) is a self-contained script that can automatically install and update Invidious.